By Young Americans Insurance Editorial Team

 Car insurance with the first month free usually is not truly free coverage.
-In most cases, it means the first payment is reduced, deferred, or built into later installments.
-Before signing up, compare the full policy cost, fees, coverage limits, payment schedule, and cancellation rules.
+In most cases, the first payment is reduced, deferred, or built into later installments.
+Before signing up, compare the full policy cost, fees, coverage limits, payment schedule, proof-of-insurance timing, and cancellation rules.

 Is First Month Free Car Insurance Really Free?

-Most “first month free” auto insurance offers are better understood as a low-upfront-payment or deferred-payment structure.
-A driver may pay less at the start, but the remaining premium usually has to be paid later through larger monthly installments, fees, or the rest of the policy schedule.
+Most “first month free” auto insurance offers are better understood as low-upfront-payment, deferred-payment, or installment-based offers.
+A driver may pay less at the start, but the remaining premium often still has to be paid later through larger monthly installments, service fees, or the normal policy billing schedule.

-The CFPB explains that buy now, pay later is a form of short-term financing where payments are split over time.
-It also warns that missed BNPL payments can lead to late fees, so drivers should make sure they can afford each scheduled payment before agreeing to a payment plan.
+The Consumer Financial Protection Bureau explains that buy now, pay later is a form of short-term financing where payments are split over time.
+The CFPB also warns that many BNPL loans charge late fees when payments are missed, so consumers should make sure each scheduled payment is affordable.
 [1]

 Not always free